 The surplus of one is a valuable material for the other.

-Surpluses are generated in the clothing industry, the furniture industry and the military.
-The surplus is finished fabric or leather that has no use for the original customer, or the leftovers are too small to be used in furniture, for example.
+Surpluses arise in the clothing industry, the furniture industry, as well as in many other sectors.
+The surplus is made of finished fabric or, for example, leather, for which there is no use by the original customer, or the residual pieces are too small to be used, for example, in furniture.

 The surplus can often be utilized as such as a finished material.